 How are the public involved in the evaluation?

-Our PPI Co-Investigator was involved in our co-production workshops to develop the theory of change and help design our evaluation.
+Our Public and Patient Involvement (PPI) Co-Investigator was involved in our co-production workshops to develop the theory of change and help design our evaluation.
 Following this, a locally recruited Lay Advisory Panel of 5 members was been put in place.
 The panel have met at regular intervals to discuss research design, perceived challenges to implementing HFSS food advertising policy change and impact on the local citizens.
-They have also fed into data collection tool design have fed back on interim findings and helped put in place a dissemination plan.
+They have also fed into data collection tool design fed back on interim findings and helped put in place a dissemination plan.

 Lay summary of research

 What is this evaluation about?

 The aim of this evaluation is to find out what makes it easier or more difficult for local authority public health professionals and others to influence council policy on the advertising of HFSS products.

 Reducing levels of obesity is a key Government priority and the advertising of HFSS products influences children's food choices and may influence what adults buy and eat.
 Restriction of advertising is one approach to making a more supportive environment that helps reduce obesity.

 We do not know what helps to influence public policy development and change around obesity and healthy weight.
 We do not know what exactly helps or hinders public health pracitioners and others to influence council policy.
 We do not know which actions or methods may contribute to changes in council policy.

 Council policy changes can help to improve the public’s health.
 In this case, the restriction of advertising of unhealthy foods may lead to people changing what they eat in the long term.
 Getting agreement to limit advertising is a complicated policy change which many local authorities in the UK are interested in.
 Our evaluation will help others know how to make similar complicated policy changes successfully.
 Getting a policy change needs people to promote an idea and work together to put it into practice.
 Understanding how this is best achieved will help to identify the skills and attributes needed to make successful policy changes which may help improve the public’s health.